rahulvenugopal/haveyoumetrahul/content/gallery/index.en.md

 lightgallery: true
 math:
   enable: true
-title: A picture is worth thousand words
+title: A picture is worth a thousand words
 ---